LiveAsynchronousVisualizedArchitecture/lava/README.md

 ### Classic Software Problems
   -  High level structure is not strictly enforced (or doesn't exist) and often subverted in some way to accomodate extra data/communication
-  -  As program size increases, iteration increases due to re-compilation time, linking time, and the time to re-run the program to test
+  -  As program size increases, iterations decrease due to re-compilation time, linking time, and the time to re-run the program when testing
   -  Modularity often breaks down due to data dependencies at run time and source dependencies at compile time
   -  Creating asynchronous components is often error prone and/or requires significant planning.
-Non-trivial software that is able use  any separate chunk of data in parallel, on all available CPU cores and completely lock free is rare.
+Non-trivial software that is able use  any separate chunk of data in parallel, on all available CPU cores while remaining lock free is rare.
-  -  Debugging often requires a slow process of examining tiny amounts of data at various execution points to find where a problem happens before it can become clear how it happens
+  -  Debugging is often slow and requires examining tiny amounts of data at various execution points to narrow the source of the problem
-  -  Debugging often means using an entirely different build that is significantly slower, instead of isolating the speed hit to a small piece of the program
+  -  Debugging often means using a build that is significantly slower, instead of isolating the speed hit to a small piece of the program

 ### How LAVA Confronts These Problems